codeforester/base/README.md

 Set up is easy.
 Essentially, this is what you have to do:

 * Check out Base.
-The standard convention is $HOME/git/base.
-In case your git directory is elsewhere, symlink it to `$HOME/git` or specify the path by setting `BASE_HOME` in `$HOME/.baserc` file.
+The standard location for Base is $HOME/git/base.
+In case your git directory is elsewhere, symlink `$HOME/git` to it or specify the path by setting `BASE_HOME` in `$HOME/.baserc` file.
 * Consolidate your individual settings from your current `.bash_profile` and `.bashrc` into `$USER.sh` file.
 Place this file under `base/user` directory and check it in to git.
 * Make a backup of your `.bash_profile`.
 Replace this file with a symlink to `base/lib/bash_profile`.
 * Make a backup of your `.bashrc`.
 Replace this file with a symlink to `base/lib/bashrc`.

+Log out and log back in or just do `exec bash` and you are all set!

 Here is an example: